codatio/codat-docs/docs/accounting-api/guides/invoice-finance/process-invoice.md

 Poll the `GET applications/{applicationId}` endpoint in [Swagger](http://localhost:5069/swagger/index.html) anytime to check the status of your loan.
 Once the app processes all the relevant invoices, it will automatically return a response that includes a decision on each invoice assessed as part of the application.

+IS THIS NEEDED HERE OR ON THE NEXT PAGE INSTEAD

 ```json title="Example decision response"
   {
     "status": "Started/AccountsLinked/Fetching/FetchError/Processing/ProcessingError/Complete" // Response displays one of these possible application statuses